thedoggybrad/vt_web_check/README.md

 ## Firefox Add-on (Manifest v2)
 Notice: Currently disabled by Mozilla for no apparent reason.<br>
+Update: It turns out that Mozilla had disabled the plugin due to a requirement they need and now I have complied to that and resubmitted the plugin.<br>
 https://addons.mozilla.org/en-US/firefox/addon/virustotal-web-security-check/

 ## Edge Extension (Manifest v3)